andrewwio/natural-disaster-locator/README.md

 ISSUES:
-1. Display all disasters: wildfires, seaLakeIce, volcanoes, severeStorms
+1. [complete] Display all disasters: wildfires, seaLakeIce, volcanoes, severeStorms
-2. Match with appropriate icons
+2. [complete] Match with appropriate icons
 3. Update ID and Title on each disaster
 4. Track hurricanes
 5. Update the CSS
+6. When person clicks on question mark, display message that says "notify the developer!"

 SOLUTIONS:
-1.
-2.
+1. Used multiple if else to cover all the disasters currently rendered
+2. Created multiple markers in the components folder
 3.
 4.
 5.